digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/performance.rst

 Model Tuning
 ------------

 How you write your Daml model has a large impact on the performance of your system.
-We've seen a good model running with 3000 ledger events / second (v2.7) on a single participant node.
+There are instances of good models running with 3000 ledger events/second (v2.7) on a single participant node.
 A bad model will reach a fraction of that.
 Therefore, it is important to understand the connection between the model and the performance implications.
 This section aims to give a few guidelines.